BrinthaTheboral/Tirunelveli-Waste-Management-Analysis/README.md

  **Note:** Due to confidentiality and privacy agreements with the municipality, the original raw data is **not included** in this repository.

-git commit -m "Delete all files from repository"